 To search for driving records, you have to do a driving history search.

 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Did you search online or did you have to call the Fulton County courthouse? was the information you recieved correct?
+Did you search online or did you have to call the Fulton County courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records, and your comments might make it easier for others.

 Click here to post a comment